mpelleau/AbSolute/README.md

 ### Current
 AbSolute is currently still in developpement, and have not been tested.
-Feel free to contact any member of the developpement team if you have questions
+Feel free to contact any member of the developpement team if you want to suggest